 Artistic Fencing with a Purpose

 Turn your fence into a piece of art with decorative elements that also deter deer.
 I’ve added colorful panels and sculptures to mine, making it both functional and fabulous.
+This approach works beautifully with various creative welded wire fence designs.

 The Layered Approach

 Combine different materials like wire and wood for a layered fence that confounds deer.
 This mix-and-match approach has added both style and security to my garden.
+For a rustic touch, consider incorporating a wood snow fence into your layered design.

 Wall-Like Illusions